sygmaprotocol/sygma-relayer/README.md

 ## Local environment
 Run `make example` to start the local environment.

-_This will start two EVM networks, deploy and configure smart contracts, and start three preconfigured relayers._
+_This will start two EVM networks with configured smart contracts, and start three preconfigured relayers._

 &nbsp;